rythos42/ArmadaData/readme.md

 4. In the Vassal module select screen, add the extension from {src}\out\artifacts\CreateVMDX\ArmadaData.vmdx

 ## TODO ##
-- determine first player by where the initiative token is

 - I recommend posting in TTS discord "worked with Valadian to make a plugin to upload to TTS Armada score cloud", "for when you have to play in Vassal but still want to get ranked credit for the game"
 - put out to public on Thursday or Friday
 - do another release